MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/enterprise/contoso-security-summary.md

 ## <a name="contosos-path-to-microsoft-365-security-readiness"></a>Caminho da Contoso para preparação para segurança do Microsoft 365

-A Contoso realizou as etapas a seguir para preparar a segurança para a implantação do Microsoft 365 Enterprise:
+A contoso usou as seguintes etapas para preparar sua segurança para a implantação do Microsoft 365 for Enterprise:

 1. Contas de administrador limitadas para a nuvem